szilvia-csernus/rabbit_rescue/TESTING.md

     * Solution: aria-current was corrected.
 * Google Map's `<iframe>` was not changing colour in dark mode.
     * Solution: Properly customising the google maps iframe in dark mode would require an API_KEY which can not be safely embedded into HTML files, so dark-mode colours are achieved by just filtering the maps' colours in css.
 The `hue-rotate`, `invert` and `contrast` properties were set to achieve darker colours.
-* A friend of mine flagged the issue that main pictures on `About` and `Adopt` pages do not load in an older version (15.6.1 or earlier) of Safari.
-That was because I converted these images in `.webp` format to achieve significantly better performance score in Lighthouse.
-While `.webp` format is now widely accepted by all modern browsers, Safari was indeed the last one to implement this option from its version 16.0 in September 2022.
-Since this latest update is fairly recent, I decided not to ignore this issue but to add to all images an extra version in `.png` format as a backup.
-I elaborated on this solution in the [Imagery](./README.md#imagery) section of the [README.md](./README.md) file.

 - - -
 <br><br>